TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageProperties/Index.rst

 Social media
 ============

-This tab is used to enrich social media snippets for the URL of the page.
-It uses the ext_seo system extension.
+The fields on this tab are used to enrich social media snippets for the URL of the page.
+It uses the `typo3/cms-seo` system extension.
 See the :ref:`SEO Core extension <ext_seo:for-editors>` manual for more information.

 .. _pages-properties-metadata:

 Metadata
 ========

-The fields that are available on this tab depend on how your site is configured.
-How the data is used by the frontend is driven by TypoScript, and again, depends on your site configuration.
+The fields available on this tab depend on how your site is configured.
+How the data is used by the frontend depends on TypoScript which depends on your site configuration.

 Typically, you might see the :guilabel:`Abstract` field, and editorial details like :guilabel:`Author Name` and :guilabel:`Last Update`.